CharamitasSaMa/TCCEnchantments/README.md

 The exciting data-driven enchantment is released, so I will use it to make some weird thing.

 At the moment it only support Simpilfied Chinese. but I will make a translate resourcepack later.

-This project complies with the MIT open source agreement